 Time well spent: Miroslav Samoylenko uses Mendix to make people’s work easier

-In today’s rapid developer profile series, we speak with Miroslav Samoylenko, Managing Technical Architect at Ingersoll-Rand.
+In today’s maker profile, we speak with Miroslav Samoylenko, Managing Technical Architect at Ingersoll-Rand.
 Miroslav strives to make people’s work lives better with technology.
 See how he’s doing that at Ingersoll-Rand and with Mendix.

 What is your education and professional background?
 Talk about your prior development experience.